zilishen/documentation/content/nginx-one/how-to/containers/connect-nginx-plus-container-images-to-nginx-one.md

 weight: 400
 ---

-## Introduction
+## Overview

-By following this guide, you will be able to set up a Docker container with F5 NGINX Plus and the NGINX Agent, and then connect to the NGINX One Console.
+This guide explains how to set up an F5 NGINX Plus Docker container with NGINX Agent and connect it to the NGINX One Console.

 ---

 ## Before you start

-Before you start, make sure you have the following:
+Before you start, make sure you have:

-- A valid JSON Web Token (JWT) from your NGINX subscription.
-You can download the JWT from [MyF5](https://my.f5.com/manage/s/).
+- A valid JSON Web Token (JWT) for your NGINX subscription.
 - [A data plane key from NGINX One]({{< relref "/nginx-one/how-to/data-plane-keys/create-manage-data-plane-keys.md" >}}).
 - Docker installed and running on your system.

+#### Download your JWT license from MyF5

+{{<include "licensing-and-reporting/download-jwt-from-myf5.md" >}}

 ---

 ## Process for private registry

-### Log in to NGINX private registry
+### Log in to the NGINX private registry

-First, log in to the NGINX private registry.
-Replace `YOUR_JWT_HERE` with your actual JWT.
+Use your JWT to log in to the NGINX private registry.
+Replace `YOUR_JWT_HERE` with your JWT.

 ```sh
 sudo docker login private-registry.nginx.com --username=YOUR_JWT_HERE --password=none